helicalinsight/helicalinsight/docs/README.md

 Where:

-a)`<systemDirectory>` : This is the Helical Insight Report repository path , which contains all created reports and dashboards i.e. '<project-path>\helicalinsight-master\hi-repository'.
+a)`<systemDirectory>` : This is the Helical Insight Report repository path , which contains all created reports and dashboards i.e. `<project-path>\helicalinsight-master\hi-repository`.

 b)`<logLocation>` : Location of Helical Insight Application log file i.e, `<project-path>\helicalinsight-master\hi-repository\System\Logs`.